On Solving Cubic-Quartic Nonlinear Schr\"odinger Equation in a Cnoidal Trap: Abstract

 \section{Abstract}

-Motivated by the recent observation of quantum droplet and its beyond mean-field description, we investigate the existence of cnoidal waves in a driven cubic-quartic nonlinear Schr\"odinger equation (CQNLSE), as the most simplistic modeling of beyond mean-field formalism of Bose-Einstein condensate (BEC) can be traced in the framework of CQNLSE.
-To the best of our knowledge, a comprehensive analytical description of CQNLSE is nonexistent.
-We check for the existence of the analytical solutions of forced CQNLSE.
-The stabilization of the system necessitates the inclusion of the source term.
-We derive analytical cnoidal wave solutions which are both localized as well as nonlocalized type.
-Further we reveal the existence of bright soliton like structure, a flat valley like structure and $w$-type solitons.
-We are also able to see the non existence of sinusoidal modes.
+{ The recent observations of quantum droplet in ultra-cold atomic gases have opened up new avenues of fundamental research.
+The competition between mean-field and beyond mean-field interactions, in ultra-cold dilute alkali gases, are believed to be instrumental in stabilizing the droplets.
+These new understanding has motivated us to investigate the analytical solutions of a trapped cubic-quartic nonlinear Schr\"odinger equation (CQNLSE).
+The quartic contribution in the NLSE is derived from the beyond mean-field formalism of Bose-Einstein condensate (BEC).
+To the best of our knowledge, a comprehensive analytical description of CQNLSE is non-existent.
+Here, we study the existence of the analytical solutions which are of the cnoidal type for CQNLSE.
+The external trapping plays a significant role in the stabilization of the system.
+In the limiting case, the cnoidal wave solutions lead to the localized solution of bright solution and delocalized kink-antikink pair.
+The nonexistence of the sinusoidal mode in the current scheme is also revealed in our analysis. \PACS{ {03.75.Lm}{Bose-Einstein condensates in periodic potentials}\and {05.45.Yv}{Solitons} \and {67.85.−d}{Ultracold gases, trapped gases}} }